 - Create a power of attorney and assign guardianship for your children and pets

 - Appoint a health care surrogate and create a living will (also known as an advance health care directive)

 What should you do next?

-Now you know the basics of tax planning, it is time to use you “informed taxpayer” status to improve your tax efficiency and start saving some money.
+Now you know the basics of tax planning, it is time to use your “informed taxpayer” status to start saving some money.

 - If you owe taxes, get a free consultation with a tax relief expert and ask about the tax relief strategies available to you.